JosephBarchanowicz/SwitchDin_MQTT/README.md

 ## client3.py

 The client3.py file is subscribed to the topic "Averages" and prints these statistical valuse out in a pretty tabular table layout on the console.
+Figure 3, shows the output on the console from client3.

 ![Client3](images/client3.png)

-Figure 2: Output of client3.py table of averages
+Figure 3: Output of client3.py table of averages

 # The supporting files